-This forum will centre on university practices and librarians who work in research and related areas, and will include the perspectives of working in libraries and with the academic sector.
+This forum will highlight current practices in the area of information and digital literacies and will include the perspectives of information professionals working in this important area within the academic sector.

 Download the Program [PDF]

 1.00pm Welcome and Introduction from Chair of CRIG

 1.15-1.45 A Discourse on Digital Literacy at Deakin University (20 minutes + 10 minutes questions)

 Craig Patterson – Deakin University

 University Libraries are experienced in delivering programs that support acknowledged standards for Information Literacy, however the discourse around Digital Literacy continues to evolve.
 In this presentation we chart the development of Deakin Library support for the University Graduate Learning Outcome 3: Digital Literacy.
 Members of the Library Learning and Teaching team will share the process of creating a meaningful and useful interpretation of the term, developing a framework and integrating the skills into curriculum.
 Also discussed will be the professional development for library staff and the role of reflective practice in our mediation of this graduate attribute.

 1.45-2.15 Moving from the “one shot” workshop to a “whole of course” approach (20 minutes + 10 minutes questions)